 Consider AvoidingCuring salt in dry-cured meats.
 Converts to nitrite in body.

 Use CautionNatural preservative from rowan berries.
-One of the safest.
+No FSA concern flag.

 Prevent oxidation and rancidity